 1. Soak grains and dried beans to slash cooking times.
 I love steel-cut oats but they cook for a long time—about 45 minutes.
 If you start them the night before though, you just bring them to a boil, turn off the heat and let them sit all night to finish cooking.
 In the morning, heat them up.
 (Here’s the recipe.)

 2. Thaw frozen food out in the refrigerator before cooking it or heating it.
 To cook tomato-based dishes in the winter, I grab a jar of the tomatoes I roasted and froze in the summer and thaw them in the refrigerator the night before I need them.
-Frozen food requires much more energy to heat or cook than cold or room-temperature food.
+Frozen food requires more time and energy to heat or cook than cold or room-temperature food.